WHaoL/Git_WorkAndStudy/LDAP/RFC/rfc01_Core_Specifications/rfc4512_md.md

 RFC 4512                      LDAP Models                      June 2006

 "(objectClass=*)" [RFC4515], and the attributes field listing the names of the desired attributes.
 It is noted that root DSE attributes are operational and, like other operational attributes,  are not returned in search requests unless requested by name.

 The root DSE SHALL NOT be included if the client performs a subtree search starting from the root.

 Servers may allow clients to modify attributes of the root DSE, where appropriate.

 The following attributes of the root DSE are defined below.
 Additional attributes may be defined in other documents.
 - altServer: alternative servers;
 - namingContexts: naming contexts;
 - supportedControl: recognized LDAP controls;
 - supportedExtension: recognized LDAP extended operations;
 - supportedFeatures: recognized LDAP features;
 - supportedLDAPVersion: LDAP versions supported; and
 - supportedSASLMechanisms: recognized Simple Authentication and Security Layers (SASL) [RFC4422] mechanisms.

-   The values provided for these attributes may depend on session- specific and other factors.
+The values provided for these attributes may depend on session-specific and other factors.
 For example, a server supporting the SASL EXTERNAL mechanism might only list "EXTERNAL" when the client's identity has been established by a lower level.
 See [RFC4513].

 The root DSE may also include a 'subschemaSubentry' attribute.
 If it does, the attribute refers to the subschema (sub)entry holding the schema controlling the root DSE.
 Clients SHOULD NOT assume that this subschema (sub)entry controls other entries held by the server.
 General subschema discovery procedures are provided in Section 4.4.